mozman/ezdxf/docs/source/dxfentities/hatch.rst

 .. module:: ezdxf.entities
     :noindex:

-The HATCH entity (`DXF Reference`_) fills an enclosed area defined by one or more boundary paths with a hatch pattern, solid fill, or gradient fill.
+The HATCH entity (`DXF Reference`_) fills a closed area defined by one or more boundary paths by a hatch pattern, a solid fill, or a gradient fill.

 All points in :ref:`OCS` as (x, y) tuples (:attr:`Hatch.dxf.elevation` is the z-axis value).